univention/univention-corporate-server/doc/manual/idm-cloud/google.rst

 the G Suite user accounts.
 The names that follow the percentage sign in the values are the attributes in the UCS LDAP.
 If all |UCSUCRV|
-:envvar:`google-apps/attributes/mapping/.*` are removed, no data other than the primary e-mail address is synchronized.
+:envvar:`google-apps/attributes/mapping/.*` are removed, no data other than the primary email address is synchronized.

 The |UCSUCRV| :envvar:`google-apps/attributes/anonymize` can be used to specify comma-separated LDAP attributes that are created in the G Suite domain but